chaoss/website/news/CHAOSS_GrimoireCon_Europe_2018.md

 # CHAOSSCon + GrimoireCon Europe 2018

 Meet the CHAOSS and GrimoireLab community in Brussels, Belgium on February 2nd, 2018.
-Come be a part of building and defining the tools used by open source projects, communities, engineering teams to track and analyze their development activities, community health, diversity, etc.
+Come be a part of building and defining the tools used by open source projects, communities, and engineering teams to track and analyze their development activities, community health, diversity, etc.

 CHAOSSCon + GrimoireCon Europe (http://grimoirelab.github.io/con/)  will show CHAOSS and GrimoireLab updates, use cases and practical workshop/s for developers, community managers, project managers, etc.